felixHPatzschke/PTIR-Tools/doc/Outline.md

 ### Camera Images
 Some standard micrographs are recorded with a normal camera.
 These are mainly used for orientation, to identify/select a point/region to spectrally analyze and to document the sample.
 These measurements have types `CameraImage` and `FluorescenceImage`.
 For Fluorescence images, each available filter constitutes a channel.
 Otherwise matching Fluorescence images may be combined into an RGB composite.
 Not a priority to implement handling for these right now.

+### FLPTIR Images
+FLPTIR is a wide field mode of acquisition of IR absorption data at a microscopic scale, using the fact that fluorescence is attenuated by heat.
+Of a fluorescent sample, fluorescence micrographs are recorded sequentially, with the IR laser at a constant wave number alternating between on and off.
+The difference between consecutive images will show where heating through absorption weakened the fluorescence intensity.
+Measurements are accumulated over a few cycles to improve signal-to-noise.

+The stored datasets contain pairs of images, one giving the average fluorescence intensity, the other giving the correlation of fluorescence intensity and IR state.
+This somewhat corresponds to a zeroth-order harmonic (DC) and first-order harmonic (OPTIR).
+However, OPTIR and FLPTIR are quantitatively different and these signals should not be confused for one another.

+Within each such pair of images, the IR wavenumber is fixed, but, in the storage format, FLPTIR images may be grouped into (sparse) hyperspectral datasets, i.e. one for each probed wavenumber.

 ### Metadata
 Certain kinds of metadata have some kind of structure and should therefore be handled by dedicated classes.
 This includes in particular...